diku-dk/futhark-website/blog/2024-07-08-large-array-literals.md

 description: How do you deal with programs that are not only poorly written by normal standards, but are in fact not written by humans at all?
 ---

-A PhD student here at DIKU, [William Due](https://github.com/WilliamDue), is conducting research into data parallel parsing (and eventually, algorithms data parallel compilation more generally).
+A PhD student here at DIKU, [Lilje Due](https://github.com/LiljeDue), is conducting research into data parallel parsing (and eventually, algorithms data parallel compilation more generally).
 So far, the most significant research artifact is [Alpacc](https://github.com/diku-dk/alpacc), a tool that can given a